BelaPlatform/bela_newBlog/docs/_posts/2016-12-15-using-an-external-library-with-bela.markdown

 ### Using `apt`

-Bela runs Debian (a distribution of Linux), which comes with, `apt`, a command-line package manager which can be used to install a large selection of pre-compiled libraries.
+Bela runs Debian (a distribution of Linux), which comes with `apt`, a command-line package manager which can be used to install a large selection of pre-compiled libraries.
 If your library is available for Debian throught `apt`, then installing it will require a few easy steps.
 Note that you will need to be connected to the internet and run `apt-get update` before you go through the following steps.
 You need to find the name of the package that contains the library.
 A good guess, which works most of the time is `libLIBRARYNAME-dev`.
 Alternatively, you can google for "LIBRARYNAME debian".
 A more "scientific" approach to this is to use `apt`'s own search tool: